Arsen-Robotics/bigfootbot/commands.md

 `apt purge <package_name>` - remove package and its configuration files `apt autoremove` - remove packages that were automatically installed to satisfy dependencies
+                   for other packages and are now no longer needed `apt-key add <key_file>` - add key_file to apt trusted keys (Key is a file containing a PGP key in ASCII armor format is needed
+                           to authenticate the package repository.
+The apt-key add command is used to add the key)
+`apt-key list` - list apt trusted keys
-                   for other packages and are now no longer needed `dpkg` - install, remove, and inspect deb packages (dpkg is a low-level tool for installing, removing, and inspecting deb packages)
+`dpkg` - install, remove, and inspect deb packages (dpkg is a low-level tool for installing, removing, and inspecting deb packages)
 `dpkg -i <package_name>` - install package (e.g. `dpkg -i google-chrome-stable_current_amd64.deb`)